-At least 5% of Project total number of Units must be "accessible" as defined in the International Building Code (IBC) Section AND THE ADOPTED ICC A117.1 as well as the applicable adopted governing code; even when project funding does not require section 504 compliance.
+At least 5% of Project total number of Units must be "accessible" as defined in the International Building Code (IBC) AND THE ADOPTED ICC A117.1 as well as the applicable adopted governing code; even when project funding does not require section 504 compliance.

-Accessible UNITS ONLY, type A or B units all must: For New Construction this base requirement is to exceed IBC and ICC requirements by defining that 5% of the overall unit count is to be a fully accessible unit not just a Type A design.
+Accessible UNITS ONLY: For New Construction this base requirement is to exceed IBC and ICC requirements by defining that 5% of the overall unit count is to be a fully accessible unit not just a Type A design.
 For Acq/Rehab projects if cabinets are replaced this requirement applies.